jeroennoels/verified-exact-real/README.md

 So why did we want to reduce summed digits into `[-8..8]` rather than `[-9..9]`?
 The point is, this offers exactly the necessary wiggle room to absorb one carry.
 Thus we always end up with a digit inside the original `[-9..9]` range, carry included.
-There is no cascade effect!
+There is no cascade effect.

 This allows us to _incrementally_ compute the sum of two real numbers, i.e. processing digits from left to right, starting with the most significant ones.
 The above example used radix `10` because it is familiar to everyone, but the same trick works for any radix `r >= 3`.
 It does not work with binary representations though.

+Although near trivial from a mathematical point of view, it turned out to be far from evident to express and prove the interesting invariants.